LostArtefacts/TR-Rando/README.md

 * b122251 - For TRMod, which was used initially to modify the levels prior to the native implementation, fantastic command-line tool you can grab here: https://core-design.com/community_trmod.html
 * JW-dev/Bahamete - For initial work on script randomization
 * Anopob - For various contributions and bug fixes!
+* apel - Lots of ideas and development help.
+* Trxye - Lots of ideas and development help.
+* Dash and Walkawayy - For providing great support and rando-related additions to [Tomb1Main](https://github.com/rr-/Tomb1Main).
 * Jimmy Beon - Providing us with an excellent assortment of custom textures for use in rando.
-* Topixtor - For endless testing to fix issues such as the opera house/barkhang entity freeze and mirrored levels.
+* Topixtor - For endless testing to fix issues such as the opera house/barkhang entity freeze and mirrored levels, and providing enemy variations from his [TRLEs](https://trcustoms.org/users/927).
+* Ralodosmovo - For providing an assortment of custom textures, and lots of ideas for the rando.
 * Lilly Jericho - For endless testing to fix issues such as the opera house/barkhang entity freeze, mirrored levels, and providing great continuous feedback.
 Lilly was also a coordinator of the huge translation effort by the community, with a special thanks to the following translators:
     * Lilly Jericho (German)
     * Erackk (Croatian)